escalonn/mm_notes/readme.txt

-    a table for energy & charge time requirement of each item of each level. forge drop rows and maybe others have to be hardcoded? potions and staves from
+    a table for energy & charge time requirement of each item of each level. forge drop rows and maybe others have to be hardcoded? potions and staves from bubbles research
+    "random treasure" means bubble with duplicate item?
+    "bubble" means bubble with hourglass?
+    treasure stacks seems to go up by 1 randomly, and set refresh time to 1 hour in the future. when you get a treasure bubble? also when you don't? when refresh time, stacks resets to 0, but refresh time doesn't update